gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 **Notes:**

-* Continue using the spreadsheet from the previous code-along.
+* Continue using the spreadsheet that you finished with in the previous code-along.
 * Use this lesson's [code-along solution spreadsheet's](https://drive.google.com/uc?export=download&id=1AtV3_yeH3aTi8h4eFKkhJ1_dqeeoVPtV) "INDEX MATCH to Products" tab as an example for this code-along.

 **Instructions:**